A Minute With: Oscar Isaac on the hustle of acting and 'Star Wars'

-LOS ANGELES (Reuters) - From playing a struggling folk musician to an ambitious heating oil entrepreneur, actor Oscar Isaac is all about the hustle.
+LOS ANGELES, Dec 31 (Reuters) - From playing a struggling folk musician to an ambitious heating oil entrepreneur, actor Oscar Isaac is all about the hustle.

 After his breakout in 2013’s “Inside Llewyn Davis,” Isaac’s profile is on the rise with roles in the upcoming “Star Wars” and “X-Men” films.